-Testosterone is the most well-studied androgen in terms of treatment of women’s sexual health problems.
+Testosterone is the most well-studied androgen in terms of systemic treatment of women’s sexual health problems.
+Prasterone (Intrarosa) is an FDA-approved intravaginal therapy for the treatment of moderate to severe pain during sexual intercourse (dyspareunia), a symptom of vulvar and vaginal atrophy (VVA) due to menopause.
+The prasterone, through intracrinology, allows testosterone and estradiol to develop intracellularly.
 Testosterone is a critical and vital hormone that continually directs and maintains healthy structure and function in testosterone-dependent tissues, such as genitals and skin, muscles, bones, etc. Current evidence shows that testosterone achieves its multiple functions by entering body cells and copying or transcribing specific genetic information from the cell’s nucleus onto biochemical messages that ultimately result in the synthesis of critical proteins.
 These critical proteins help maintain the structure and function of many genital (clitoris, vaginal muscularis, labia minora, G-spot, minor vestibular glands) and non-genital (brain, bone, skeletal muscle, skin) tissues.
 Before puberty, when all the androgens are low, the woman’s peripheral genitals including the clitoris, prepuce (foreskin), frenulum, labia minora, labia majora, G-spot, and vestibule are not fully developed.
 After puberty, when androgen level increase, the woman’s peripheral genitals fully develop.
 The clitoris reaches adult size, sensitivity, and engorgement capability, the labia minora develop tissue mass and local lubrication occurs via a series of glands that release the lubricant onto the labia during sexual arousal.
 The vagina muscularis easily relaxes during sexual arousal so that the vagina increases appropriately in length and width.

 Although testosterone appears to be an important factor in women’s overall sexual and general health, women with low (but not absent) testosterone levels can still have a satisfactory sex life.
 One possible explanation for this is based on new research showing that testosterone effects are mediated by the androgen receptor and that individuals have different shapes or polymorphisms of the androgen receptor.
 One such androgen receptor polymorphism that has been observed in humans is due to repeated insertions of the amino acid glutamine, of variable length, within the n-terminal domain of the androgen receptor.
 These repeated insertion glutamine amino acids were encoded by a variable number of CAG triplets in the exon 1 region of the androgen receptor gene, located on the X chromosome (women have two X chromosomes).
 Androgen receptor polymorphisms with low CAG triplets and low repeats of the amino acid glutamine are more effective in gene transcription of critical proteins.
 Androgen receptors with high CAG triplets and high repeats of the amino acid glutamine are less effective in gene transcription of critical proteins.
 Thus length of the polymorphism is inversely associated with testosterone-induced gene transcription.
 Women who have an efficient version of androgen receptor polymorphisms (low CAG repeats) may be able to synthesize critical testosterone-related proteins even with low (but not absent) levels of testosterone.
 Pathological CAG-triplet elongations have been observed in certain biologic disorders and future research may show more sexual dysfunction in women with an above average number of CAG repeats than in those with a polymorphism length within the average range.